-Junk Bonds Definition
+Junk Bond Definition

-Investment Strategy, Timing & Risks of Junk Bond Mutual Funds
+Investment Strategy, Timing and Risks

 Mutual Fund Tips and Cautions

-Due to the complexities of bond investing and the risk of market timing, most investors will do well investing in a bond fund with expert management.
+Due to the complex nature of bond investing and the risk of market timing, most people will do well investing in a bond fund with expert management.
 This way, you can leave the navigation of this complex credit world to those who know it best--the bond fund experts.